Bazs/topo_rust/README.md

 ## Building

+Besides the rust native dependencies expressed in the Cargo.lock file, the project depends on GDAL version 2.4-3.6 being installed locally.
+See https://gdal.org/download.html for download details for your platform.

 Please make sure to build the binary using `cargo build --release`, otherwise the runtime performance will be slow.

 ## Usage